-We offer prayer ministry to survivors of ritual abuse (SRA), mind control and other forms of severe trauma.
+We offer prayer ministry to survivors of sexual abuse (including human trafficking), ritual abuse (SRA), mind control and other forms of severe trauma.
 These traumas include emotional abuse and neglect, physical abuse and neglect, sexual abuse, and spiritual abuse.
 The ministry tools include the Word of God, spiritual warfare praying, modeling of our Lord Jesus the Messiah to confront demonic strongholds, and THRIVE principles (a model of healing based on neuroscience and attachment theory).
-Our clients also have an opportunity to visit and talk with our community of survivors healing from severe trauma backgrounds.

 How We Minister: